jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-baz-jeff-borough-sydney.md

 **RR:** What have been the biggest challenges in getting to this point with the brand?

-**Baz:** Finding the right venues to partner with - it was really difficult and we had our fair share of unfortunate events.
+**Baz:** Finding the right venues to partner with.
+It was really difficult and we had our fair share of unfortunate events.
 But what started out as a challenge ended up being a blessing, as we ended up with [The Rook](https://www.facebook.com/TheRookSydney/) and Josh McMahon who were like chalk and cheese compared with the rest of the market.

 **RR:** So how did the two of you meet? …And what is the maddest party you've been to together??

-**Baz:** We met at our friends house on a Saturday morning after being out the night before - literally sat there talking shit listening to music, laughing our heads off, drinking cans of VB and watching the horse racing - super glamorous!!!!
+**Baz:** We met at our friends house on a Saturday morning after being out the night before - literally sat there talking shit listening to music, laughing our heads off, drinking cans of VB and watching the horse racing - super glamorous!

-**Jeff:** Haha... we've been to some crazy parties - [Monegros](https://www.facebook.com/MONEGROSDESERTFESTIVAL/) in the Fraga Desert outside of Barcelona was pretty crazy, we'lll never forget that one!
+**Jeff:** Haha!
+We've been to some crazy parties - [Monegros](https://www.facebook.com/MONEGROSDESERTFESTIVAL/) in the Fraga Desert outside of Barcelona was pretty crazy, we'lll never forget that one.

 **RR:** You both recently travelled to Bali to play an Easter Saturday session with some of your friends - how was the experience?

 **Jeff:** It was good fun!
-We've been blessed to play lots of gigs across the world as a collective group of friends, who can all DJ quite a bit.
+We've been blessed to play lots of gigs across the world as a collective group of friends, who can all DJ.
 Bali seems to be in an interesting place at the moment - it has a base of underground music punters, which is rapidly growing as a lot of Europeans and fellow Australians move there.

 **RR:** Sydney's nightlife is currently going through a tough period, what do you think we can all do to help revive the thriving underground music scene the city once played host to?